SynchKnot/SynchKnot/README.md

 - IMAP(S)

+- POP(S)

 - SMTP(S)

-  This would be an exaple of a reverse synch.
+  This would be an example of an outbound or reversed synch.

 - Social Networks

+  These would be examples of bidirectional synchs and be massively useful.

   - Facebook